saucelabs/sauce-docs/docs/hosted-orchestration/running-tests.md

 ## Configuration Details

-Each of the properties supported for running Hosted Orcheestration tests through `saucectl` is defined below.
+Each of the properties supported for running Hosted Orchestration tests through `saucectl` is defined below.

-## `apiVersion`
+### `apiVersion`

 <p><small>| REQUIRED | STRING |</small></p>